I am a writer and photographer, and love to combine both mediums. The focus of my work is the natural world and our relationship to it.

 In 2014, I was accepted on to the prestigious Place and Environment Writing MA at Royal Holloway, University of London.
 Here I studied with Sir Andrew Motion, Jo Shapcott and Kei Miller, writing both poetry and creative non-fiction related to the environment.
 I completed the first year but was unable to finish the second year of the program due to personal reasons.

 My poetry has been included in exhibitions in the Victoria & Albert Museum and William Morris Gallery in London amongst others, and been part of collections including those of the 26 Writers and Forest Writers groups.
+I am a founder member of Chalk & Stream Collective, a writers' group based in Lewes, East Sussex.
+Our first collaboration was an illustrated book of poems about the Winterbourne, a rate chalk stream.

 I am also a photographer.
 I was part of a group show, 'Into the Immense Design of Things' at the George Lawson Gallery in Mill Valley, California, from 15 February - 15 March 2020.
 I have undertaken numerous personal projects, including documenting the Rose Garden at Greenwich for a year, as well as completing courses at leading institutions such as Central St Martin’s, London and International Center of Photography in New York.
 I have taken a picture every day since August 31, 2016.